WIPACrepo/SkyDriver/README.md

 A SaaS Solution for Neutrino Event Reconstruction using the Skymap Scanner

 ## REST API
-This is documentation for the public-facing routes/methods
+Documentation for the public-facing routes and methods

 &nbsp;